PaddlePaddle/docs/doc/fluid/user_guides/howto/evaluation_and_debugging/debug/visualdlen.md

 # Visit http://127.0.0.1:8080
 ```

 If there is a problem in the above steps, it is probably due to different versions or different locations of python or pip.
-The following installation methods can be solved.
+The following installation methods can solve the issue.

 ## Installing with virtualenv